Every company wants repeat customers, but it’s not always clear how to automate this process into a repeat customer play.

-While dropping these phrases may help a newbie mingle at a conference cocktail hour, people rarely lift the metaphorical hood to reveal what’s really going on in their tech stack — uncovering just what makes the magic happen.
+People rarely lift the metaphorical hood to reveal what’s really going on in their tech stack.
+It’s a mystery just what makes the magic happen.

 So you’re in luck!
 Today we’re pulling back the curtain to show how the LeanData RevOps team deploys one of our go-to-market (GTM) outbound plays we call “Virality 2.0.”

-In this play, the LeanData and UserGems platforms work together to drive repeat business by accelerating the identification of relevant buyers, improving lead and contact assignment accuracy, and re-routing lost opportunities for follow up.
+In this play, the LeanData and UserGems platforms work together in two specific ways.
+First, this play drives repeat business by accelerating the identification of relevant buyers.
+Second, it improves lead and contact assignment accuracy by re-routing lost opportunities for follow up.

 What is Customer Virality?

 Just like a good TikTok video, every tech company wants their product to take off and go viral.
-Customer virality means your buyers love your product, talk about it with their friends, and bring it with them when they change jobs.
+Customer virality means your buyers love your product.
+They talk about it with their friends and bring it with them when they change jobs.

 One of the best outbound strategies taps into your relationships with past customers.
 Former customers refer more people, promote your business, and have a higher chance of converting.
-They already have a good understanding of your product and don’t need the education or extensive meetings characteristic of the typical SaaS sales process.
+They already have a good understanding of your product.
+Plus, they don’t need the education or extensive meetings characteristic of the typical SaaS sales process.

 However, with so much job turnover, the challenge comes in finding your former customers.
 A Pew Research study found that 2.5% of workers (about 4 million) switched jobs each month in 2022.
 This equates to a 30% annual turnover of workers.